MapleStory 2 hits 1 million downloads

 “Due to its rapid growth, the game continues to increase its servers,” reads a Nexon press release.
 “Especially for the Oceania server, where player population continues to exceed expectations.”

-Celebrating one million
+Celebrating 1 million

 It may have taken just a week, but that isn’t going to stop Nexon from celebrating.
 The publisher is preparing an in-game event to highlight its first massive milestone.